 But just after Winston receives some terrible, life-altering news, a seemingly mute runaway with no clear origin arrives in Moab.
 The residents do what they believe is right and take her in—until two suspicious strangers arrive and begin looking for her.
 Suddenly Winston has a child in desperate need of protection—as well as a secret of his own to keep.

 With the help of Moab’s goodhearted townsfolk, the humble and well-meaning Winston Browne still has some heroic things to do.
 He finds romance, family, and love in unexpected places.
 He stumbles upon adventure, searches his soul, and grapples with the past.
 In doing so, he just might discover what a life well-lived truly looks like.

 Sometimes ordinary people do the most extraordinary things of all.

 “Sean Dietrich has written a home run of a novel with The Incredible Winston Browne.
 Every bit as wonderful as its title implies, it’s the story of Browne—a principled, baseball-loving sheriff—a precocious little girl in need of help, and the community that rallies around them.
 This warm, witty, tender novel celebrates the power of friendship and family to transform our lives.
 It left me nostalgic and hopeful, missing my grandfathers, and eager for baseball season to start again.
 I loved it.” —Ariel Lawhon, New York Times bestselling author of I Was Anastasia

 “Make no mistake.
 [The Incredible Winston Browne] is a classic story, told by an expert storyteller.” —Shawn Smucker, author of Light from Distant Stars

-- Stand-alone historical novel
+- Stand-alone historical novel set in the 1950s

 - Includes discussion questions for book clubs